Stock market today: Asian shares are mixed after gains on Wall Street

 At that level, the U.S. economy could continue to grow and avoid a recession without being so strong that it puts too much upward pressure on inflation.

-In other dealings, benchmark U.S. crude rose 12 cents to $83.50 a barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard, added 19 cents to $86.79 a barrel.
+In other dealings, benchmark U.S. crude rose 15 cents to $83.53 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, added 23 cents to $86.83 per barrel.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.